 Let’s Talk Oral Thrush

 No, thrush is not the name of a band.
 It’s not the name of a WWE championship wrestler.
-In actuality, it’s a slang term for a fungus infection.
+In actuality, it’s a slang term for a fungal infection.

 What is oral thrush?

-It’s caused by a fungus called candida albicans.
-It’s a fungus that normally lives in your mouth and throat, although it’s kept in check by bacteria that normally live in your mouth.
-When you use inhaled corticosteroids every day, some of the medicine deposits in your mouth, on your tongue, and the back of your throat.
+It’s caused by a fungus called Candida albicans.
+It’s a fungus that normally lives in your mouth and throat, although it’s kept in check by bacteria that normally live in your mouth.1 When you use inhaled corticosteroids every day, some of the medicine deposits in your mouth, on your tongue, and the back of your throat.1

 Inhaled corticosteroids are meant to reduce the immune response in your airways to reduce airway inflammation.
 This is very helpful for controlling asthma.
 However, it may also reduce the inflammatory response in your mouth, wipe out normal bacteria, allowing candida albicans to spread.
-This is called an infection often referred to as Thrush.
-The scientific name is oral candidiasis.
+This is called an infection often referred to as thrush.
+The scientific name is oral candidiasis.2

-It’s the most common side effect of taking inhaled corticosteroids every day to control your asthma.
-I have had it many times.
+It is one of the most common side effects of taking inhaled corticosteroids every day to control your asthma.3 I have had it many times.
 In fact, I usually get it at least once a year.
 So, I am pretty well-acclimated to it.
 I usually don’t like to self-diagnose myself, but I’m pretty good at knowing when I have thrush.

 The reason is that I’m a normal person.
 Like most people, I’m prone to forgetting.
-I’m prone to making errors.
-Plus there are times when I take the higher doses of inhaled corticosteroids, and studies show that higher doses increase your risk for developing thrush.
+Plus, there are times when I take the higher doses of inhaled corticosteroids, and studies show that higher doses increase your risk for developing thrush.2

 I take 250/50 dose of Advair.
 That’s 250 mcg of the corticosteroid fluticasone.
 Sometimes I take the 500/50 dose.
 When I take that higher dose, I’m most likely to get thrush.
 I usually don’t get thrush using the lower dose unless I don’t rinse and spit after each use, which brings me to how to prevent it.

 If you get thrush, it doesn’t mean you have to quit taking inhaled corticosteroids.
-It does not mean you have to switch to a different product.
-However, these are all options you can discuss with your doctor.
-I do know of some people who keep getting thrush with one product, and so they switch to another and they’re fine.
+It does not mean you have to switch to a different product.2 However, these are all options you can discuss with your doctor.
+I do know of some people who keep getting thrush from one type of asthma inhaler, and so they switch to another and they’re fine.